reuixiy/io-oi.me/content/zh/life/Titanic.md

 ![titanic-pity.jpg](/images/titanic-pity.jpg)

-> ...the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.
+> [...] the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.
 >
 > — *Bertrand Russell: What I Have Lived For*